HomeLatest NewsIndustryPLI scheme must receive significant priority in Budget 2024, says Acer India CFO Alok Dubey

 “We look forward to heightened investments in Research and Development and Artificial Intelligence, underlining a strategic roadmap emphasising innovation, sustainability, and accessibility within the industry,” Dubey said.

-Acer India, aligned with the Make in India initiative, anticipates that the Production Linked Incentive (PLI) program, designed to support IT hardware and server manufacturers, will receive significant priority in the upcoming budget.
+Acer India, aligned with the Make in India initiative, anticipates that the Production Linked Incentive (PLI) program, designed to support IT hardware and computer server manufacturers, will receive significant priority in the upcoming budget.

 Dubey stressed the importance of this program in fostering local manufacturing and creating a conducive environment for IT .